 This prospectus covers an aggregate of up to 2,522,284 ordinary shares that may be sold or otherwise disposed of by the selling shareholders pursuant to the exercise of the outstanding Warrants, which we issued to the selling shareholders in certain private placement transactions.
-More specifically, these include the June 12, 2019 HCW Warrants, the June 2019 Institutional Warrants, the June 5, 2019 HCW Warrants, the June 2019 Private Placement Warrants, the April 2019 Institutional Warrants and February 2019 HCW Warrants.
+More specifically, these include the June 12, 2019 HCW Warrants, the June 2019 Institutional Warrants, the June 5, 2019 HCW Warrants, the June 2019 Private Placement Warrants, the April 2019 Institutional Warrants, April 2019 HCW Warrants and February 2019 HCW Warrants.
 For more information, see "Outstanding Warrants Issued in Private Placements" above.
 When we refer to the "selling shareholders" in this prospectus, we mean the persons and entities listed in the table below, and their respective transferees, donees, pledgees, assignees and successors-in-interest who later come to hold any of the selling shareholders' interests in ordinary shares other than through a public sale.

 The following table sets forth certain information with respect to each selling shareholder, including (i) the ordinary shares beneficially owned by and other securities held by the selling shareholder prior to this offering, (ii) the maximum number of ordinary shares being offered by the selling shareholder pursuant to this prospectus and (iii) the selling shareholder's beneficial ownership after completion of this offering, assuming that all of the Warrants are exercised and the underlying shares then sold.
 The table shows ownership by the selling shareholders of ordinary shares underlying the Warrants, as well as ordinary shares held outright and ordinary shares underlying other warrants, including the November 2018 Common Warrants and November 2018 HCW Warrants.
 This prospectus is limited to the resale of ordinary shares underlying the Warrants, and any additional ordinary shares held outright or underlying these other warrants are not being registered for resale under the registration statement to which this prospectus relates.
-As such, the table assumes only that the selling shareholders will sell the ordinary shares underlying the Warrants and does not assume sale of other ordinary shares, whether held outright or underlying these other warrants.
+As such, the table assumes only that the selling shareholders will sell the ordinary shares underlying these other warrants.

 The table is based on information supplied to us by the selling shareholders, with beneficial ownership (voting and/or dispositive power) and percentage ownership determined in accordance with the rules and regulations of the SEC.
 In computing the number of shares beneficially owned by a selling shareholder and the percentage ownership of that selling shareholder, ordinary shares subject to any warrants held by that selling shareholder that are exercisable as of September 30, 2019, or exercisable within 60 days after September 30, 2019, are deemed outstanding.
 Such shares, however, are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
-The percentage of beneficial ownership before this offering and other information in this table is based on 11,353,244 shares outstanding as of February 10, 2020 and the percentage of beneficial ownership after this offering and other information in this table is based on 13,875,528 shares as of February 10, 2020, assuming the resale of all ordinary shares (received upon exercise of the Warrants) covered by this prospectus and assuming no exercise of any other common warrants or pre-funded warrants issued by the Company.
+The percentage of beneficial ownership before this offering is based on 7,300,072 shares outstanding as of September 30, 2019 and the percentage of beneficial ownership after this offering is based on 9,822,356 shares as of September 30, 2019, assuming the resale of all ordinary shares (received upon exercise of the Warrants) covered by this prospectus.